sensedeep/dynamodb-onetable/README.md

 If you are using the AWS SDK V3, import the AWS V3 `DynamoDBClient` class and the OneTable `Dynamo` helper.
 Then create a `DynamoDBClient` instance and Dynamo wrapper instance.
 Note: you will need Node v14 or later for this to work.

+Note: you can use the Table.setClient API to defer setting the client or replace the client at any time.

 ```javascript
 import Dynamo from 'dynamodb-onetable/Dynamo'
 import {Model, Table} from 'dynamodb-onetable'